aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/guide_to_veeam_restore_portal.md

 Restore Portal runs the restore operation immediately and opens the Restore Sessions tab, where you view details about restore session progress and results.

+### Teams Restore

+Restore Operators are able to **change scope** to a specific Team to explore and restore backed-up data.

+!!! note

+    Veeam Backup for Microsoft 365 provides an option to leverage **Microsoft Graph Export API** for Teams to back up Teams Channel messages.
+1:1 chats are not supported.
+This capability is not enabled by default as it comes with additional costs from Microsoft for customers, but can be set up if required

+1. In the navigation pane, browse through the hierarchy of folders with backed-up data.
+2. Select a folder that contains data you want to restore.
+3. In the preview pane, select check boxes next to the necessary Microsoft Teams items.

+For Microsoft Teams folders and files, you can select which version of an item you want to restore.
+To do this, in the **Version** column, click the most recent version number, and in the displayed window, select the earlier version to restore.

+4. Click **restore**

+The Microsoft Teams Restore wizard runs to configure the restore operation options

+5. [Unavailable for the Posts tab and posts] At the Restore type step, select check boxes next to the restore options that you want to apply during the restore operation:
+- For teams:
+    - Changed items.
+Select this check box if you want to restore data that has been modified in the production environment.
+    - Missing items.
+Select this check box if you want to restore missing items.
+    - Team settings (guest permissions, @mentions, fun stuff).
+Select this check box if you want to restore settings of the team.
+    - Membership and their permissions.
+Select this check box if you want to restore members of the team along with their roles.
+- For team channels and the Other tabs tab:
+    - Changed items.
+Select this check box if you want to restore data that has been modified in the production environment.
+    - Missing items.
+Select this check box if you want to restore missing items.
+- For the Files tab and files:
+    - Changed items.
+Select this check box if you want to restore data that has been modified in the production environment.
+    - Missing items.
+Select this check box if you want to restore missing items.
+    - Restore only the latest version.
+Select this check box if you want to restore only the latest version of items.

+6. Specify an optional reason for the restore.
+This information will be available in the Reason column on the Restore Sessions tab and you will be able to reference it later

+7. At the Summary step, review details of the restore operation and click **Finish**.

+Restore Portal runs the restore operation immediately and opens the Restore Sessions tab, where you view details about restore session progress and results.

 ### Additional Functionality

 There are additional features and functionality that can be performed on a secure call with an AUCloud Compute & Storage Engineer.
 Please contact [Support](../../Platform_Overview/support/index.md) if you wish to perform any of the following: